01 of 14

 04 of 14

 There's definitely no shortage of adorable photos of Chow Chows' fluffy coats.
-There's also quite a few pictures showing their massive, toothy grins on the internet.
+There are also quite a few pictures showing their massive, toothy grins on the internet.
 So, it only makes sense that Chows would have an abundance of teeth, too.
 While most dogs have 42 teeth, Chow Chows have 44.
 That has to be the explanation for their charming smiles, right?Continue to 5 of 14 below.

 05 of 14